DOREMUS-ANR/knowledge-base/vocabularies/README.md

 Unless differently specified, all the vocabularies are licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).

-The copyrighted of MIMO, Hornbostel & Sachs and Rameau is managed by the respective owners.
+The copyright of MIMO, Hornbostel & Sachs and Rameau is managed by the respective owners.